A Goodbye To 'The Good Place'

 But I understood its final philosophical stance perfectly.
 Fragility and preciousness are not paired out of some regrettable irony; they are reliant on each other.
 It's because we know our time with people will end that we can find ourselves flooded with gratitude for their presence.
 The friction of our limitations is what necessitates effort (of all kinds), and effort — rewarded and not — is where we find meaning.
 Surround yourself with friends who love you and love them deeply, and you will grow.
 It's worth applying every part of yourself, including your intellect, to the question of how to do the right thing.

-There was so much in this series to admire: outstanding performances from the core cast and tons of guests, wonderful writing, weird jokes (Knish From A Rose 4-ever), a positively divine official podcast, glorious production design, inventive visual effects, and yes, the decision to exit when it was time.
+There was so much in this series to admire: outstanding performances from the core cast and tons of guests, wonderful writing, weird jokes (Knish From A Rose 4-ever), a positively divine official podcast, glorious production design, inventive visual effects and, yes, the decision to exit when it was time.
 Maybe too early.
 Maybe.
 But isn't that the way it goes?

 Schur has talked about the fact that after the end of Parks, NBC was willing to try just about anything he wanted to make.
-So naturally, he made a philosophical comedy about decency that regularly quoted philosophers, took strong positions on frozen yogurt (suitable only for a fake heaven), pulled off some remarkable surprises, and packed a year of sobbing into a 75-minute finale.
+So naturally, he made a philosophical comedy about decency that regularly quoted philosophers, took strong positions on frozen yogurt (suitable only for a fake heaven), pulled off some remarkable surprises and packed a year of sobbing into a 75-minute finale.

 Humanity is beautiful and weird and frustrating, and joy and loss are twins.
 That's a lot to get out of a show that also taught me to yell "BORTLES!" when I'm trying to get out of trouble.